petru-braha/BetterWR/readMe.md

    The file is a compressed archive that supports lossless data compression.
 It is often used to send zipped email attachments; this way the message cannot be blocked by email server filters.
 It can also be used to hide a file type or prevent it from being opened.
     There are numerous other standards and formats that use "zip" as part of their name.
 Phil Katz stated that he wanted to allow the name "zip" for any type of archive.
 For example, zip is different from gzip, and the latter is defined in an IETF RFC (RFC 1952).
 Both zip and gzip primarily use the DEFLATE algorithm for compression.
 Likewise, the ZLIB format (IETF RFC 1950) also uses the DEFLATE compression algorithm, but specifies different error headers and consistency checking.
 Other similarly named formats and common programs with different native formats include 7-Zip, bzip2, and rzip.

-On short terms:
+- the order of events: firstly individual compression of the files then the unification
-- the order of events: firstly individual compression of the files then the unification Pros and cons:
+- pros and cons:
   + you can view and unarchive only one archive item
   + parallelize the archiving process on the CPU -> faster
   - compression ratio -- (join duplicates, something that is redundant)

 ### 3. Binary files